-A Waste Management By law is in place to enforce proper waste management in the municipal area
+Waste Management By law is in place to enforce proper waste management in the municipal Area, but due to capacity challenges enforcement is not done.
+The Waste Management Bylaw must also be updated in 2020.

-A District waste Forum and Local Waste recycling forum were recently established, and will assist the Muncipality in waste issues
+A District Waste Forum and Local Waste recycling forum were established, and will assist the Municipality in general waste issues.
+Communication with these forums is necessary to establish other views on waste and to share different challenges .